Azure/autorest.az/doc/04-scenario-test-configuration.md

         },
 ~~~

-### Mutli-testcase scenario
+### Mutli-test-cases scenario
-You can config multiple testcases in the test-scenario with below format:
+You can config multiple test cases in the test-scenario with below format:
 ~~~
 cli:
   cli-name: managednetwork